Virginia Theological Seminary

-Established in 1823, VTS is situated on an 80 acre suburban campus in Alexandria, Virginia, close to downtown Washington, DC and adjacent to the campus of Episcopal High School.
-The seminary's notable alumni have taken leadership roles in the Episcopal Church, other Christian denominations in the United States, and overseas.
+Established in 1823, VTS is situated on an 80 acre suburban campus in Alexandria, and adjacent to the campus of Episcopal High School.
+The seminary's notable alumni have taken leadership roles in the American Episcopal Church, other Christian denominations in the United States, and overseas.

 VTS is a member of the Washington Theological Consortium and since 1938 has been an accredited member institution of the Association of Theological Schools in the United States and Canada (ATS).